Shortrope/_Automation_Scripts/README.md

 This setup will:
 - lauch an http server
 - automatically run the Sass compiler upon changes to .scss files
 - auto reload browser upon changes to .html .js or .scss files.

-1. install node
+1. install nodejs
 2. npm install grunt-cli -g
     - *installs grunt-cli globally.
 One time install*
 3. 'cd' to the project directory